ERIE CANALWAY TRAIL:

 Note; Right will bring you to the Swift Landing County Park parking lot.

 Continue straight across Ganargua Creek via an iron bridge, past a map board overlooking a spillway dam and across another iron bridge over Red Creek to another overlook.
 Very scenic area.
 The trail continues along the canal traveling underneath Route 21 at 13.9 before coming to Division St. I've checked out this next section.
 Here you'll need to cross over the canal via the Division Street Bridge (closed to traffic).
-This takes you past a small harbor to the Erie Canal Marina parking lot at 14.6 miles.
+This takes you past a small harbor to the Erie Canal Marina parking lot in Palmyra at 14.6 miles.
 The trail continues right crossing Willow and Church Streets before a berm takes you between the Palmyra Wetlands and Old Erie Canal.
 You then pass through the Pal-Mac Aqueduct Park where you'll find restrooms and picnic pavilions before traveling underneath the old Whipple Bridge at 15.5 miles.
 This is one of the oldest known surviving Whipple Bridge structures.
 You can go up and across this bridge.
 The trail then travels left where you'll find the remnants of the old Palmyra Macedon Aqueduct, before crossing the Creek Rd next to Route 31.

 Note; Right along Creek Rd brings you to Lock 29.